 The M1 Receiver produces high quality low distortion audio which does not cause fatigue like lower cost modern transceivers that use DSP filtering.
 The receiver and transmit audio has that very nice Kenwood sound that is typical of Transceivers that use quality crystal filters.
 The Transmitter produces a very clean RF output due to extensive filtering and the use of Mitsubishi MosFETs in the PA, and many reports from other stations have commented on the excellent punchy audio that is very easy to listen to.

 The M1 Transceiver block diagram shows how the various modules are connected together to construct the receiver, and only a Local Oscillator from 9 to 39MHz is required to feed into the Mixer for tuning the receiver.
 The functions of the M1 receiver can be easily controlled using analogue switches and simple logic, without the requirement of a micro controller.
 A dedicated M1 DDS Controller is now available to suit the M1, and can be used with either the AD9850/51 or AD9951/54 DDS chips for stable frequency and easy logic control of the M1 module functions.

 Many of the modules shown in the M1 Transceiver block have a dual function, and also also used in the transmitter, these include the EME201, 202, 203, 205 and 207 Modules.
-The EME208 Transmit Modulator, EME210 16W amplifier, and the EME209 Low Pass Filter Kits are now completed and available.
-There could be a number of other modules that maybe available later on including, an optional receiver protection module that could also incorporate a SWR circuit, and there are plans to also do a noise blanker, and RF speech processor module.
+There could be a number of other modules that maybe available later including, an optional receiver protection module that could also incorporate a SWR circuit, and there are plans to still complete the RF speech processor module.